How Solar Panels Work | Solar Panel Prices | Solar FAQs

 Photon Energy supplies and installs complete systems that link into the existing electricity supply in your building.
 As a rule, no modification of the existing electrical system is necessary.
 We simply connect into a spare way in your fusebox, and install the necessary equipment if this is not available.

 You will need permission from the local Distribution Network Operator (DNO) to connect the solar PV to the electrical network.
 Photon Energy will take care of this for you; and in any case permission is automatic for small-scale systems.

 An application is necessary to connect larger systems to the electricity networks and may require a network study by the DNO.
 We will advise if we think there could an issue, and liaise with the DNO early on in a project to resolve matters.

 How much will a solar PV system cost?

 Prices are always changing and under review, but the price per kW can drop substantially for larger systems or multiple installations.

 What performance / electricity output can I expect?

-An unshaded solar PV system facing due south and installed at an angle of 30 degrees from the horizontal can be expected to produce between 700 and 950kWh/kWp/year in the UK.
+An unshaded solar PV system facing due south and installed at an angle of 30 degrees from the horizontal can be expected to produce between 700 and 1050kWh/kWp/year in the UK.

-Under the Micro-generation Certification Scheme, we are required to estimate performance using an average figure of 800kWh/kWp/year.
-This means that a 1kWp solar PV system will produce 800kWh or units of electricity each year and a 2kWp system will produce 1,600kWh or units.
+Using a site-specific example, this means that an optimally orientated 1kWp solar PV system in London will produce 975kWh or units of electricity each year and a 2kWp system will generate 900kWh.